bitcoinerlab/descriptors/HARDWARE_WALLETS.md

   script config is already registered, but it does not give this library a list of wallet policies to rebuild that mapping later.

-If you drop BitBox store, you can call `registerWalletPolicy(...)` again for each wallet descriptor after reconnecting.
+If you drop BitBox store, you can call `registerPolicy(...)` again for each wallet descriptor after reconnecting.
 The helper checks the device first, avoids duplicate on-device registration when possible, and repopulates local store.

-BitBox native multisig may be used internally for `wsh(sortedmulti(...))` and `wsh(multi(...))`.
-Other non-standard descriptors use generic BitBox policy configs.
-The public store remains the same generic descriptor policy mapping.
+For BitBox multisig, still pass normal descriptor syntax such as `wsh(sortedmulti(...))`.
+The library keeps the public store descriptor-based and converts internally to BitBox native multisig when possible, so the device can show its native multisig UX.
+Other non-standard descriptors, including ordered `wsh(multi(...))`, use generic BitBox policy configs because ordered multisig is not the same policy as sorted multisig.

 ## Build Standard Descriptors